4 Questions on Leaving an Inheritance

 4. Have I considered eternal things?

-I believe that it’s important to consider making a gift from your estate to eternal things—whether it be the church, missions, favorite ministries, etc. (The readiness of those organizations is the subject of a future blog.)
+I believe that it’s important to consider making a gift from your estate to eternal things—whether it be the church, missions, favorite ministries, etc. (The readiness of those organizations is the subject of this blog.)
 But the reality is that we make a powerful statement to our children about what we value when we make gifts to God’s Kingdom through our estate.
 And it is the easiest point of communication.
 If a child argues or questions our giving through our estate, then we need to consider each of the three questions above.

 Share this Post